Will County Circuit Court Clerk

 - Traynere worked in conjunction with the National Association of Counties and Waste Management to use the Energy Efficiency and Conservation Block Grant (EECBG) funds that the County qualified for to construct the Gas to energy plant.

-- Will County Executive Larry Walsh appointed Traynere to The Heritage Corridor Convention and Visitors Bureau to represent the county.
+- Jackie previously served on The Heritage Corridor Convention and Visitors Bureau to represent the County of Will.

 Will County Board - District 4